 International High-Limit Temporary and Permanent Disability Insurance

-One in four of today’s professional expatriates will become disabled before reaching age 67, according to the U.S Social Security Administration (Fact Sheet, February 2013).
+One in four of today’s professional expatriates will become disabled before reaching age 67, according to the U.S. Social Security Administration (Fact Sheet, February 2013).
 Additionally, 69% of the private sector workforce has no long-term or permanent disability insurance.
 A standard, employer provided disability policy may not provide sufficient benefits to meet your financial needs.

 Clements offers high-limit disability insurance for professionals to cover the loss of income in the event of disablement.
 There are two types of disability insurance available: Temporary and Permanent.
 As an added benefit, income from disability insurance is tax-free.

 Policies at other carriers may restrict certain occupations or exclude high-risk locations.
 Clements’ International High-Limit Temporary and Permanent Disability Insurance provide the right protection for individuals around the world, ensuring that standards of living can be maintained.